exalearn/ExaMol/docs/components/steer.rst

 Single Objective Thinker as an Example
 --------------------------------------

-The :class:`~examol.steer.single.SingleObjectiveThinker` is a good example for explaining how Thinkers work in ExaMol.
+The :class:`~examol.steer.single.SingleStepThinker` is a good example for explaining how Thinkers work in ExaMol.

 The strategy for this thinker is three parts: